MagixKiller/HP_autologin/README.md

 # HP_autologin
-Logs you automatically on HyperPlanning
+This userscript logs you automatically on HyperPlanning